ShaanCoding/Tekh/PROGRAM-PLANNING.md

-> !move <string> {<string>} | Moves everyone in voice chat to another channel OR moves yourself to another channel.
+> !move '<string>' {'<string>'} | Moves everyone in voice chat to another channel OR moves yourself to another channel.
 Specify the channel you wish everyone to move to and/or the group you wish to target the move to.

-> !tts <string> | Makes the bot say text-to-speech words in voice chat, using googles WazeNet.
+> !tts '<string>' | Makes the bot say text-to-speech words in voice chat, using googles WazeNet.

 ### Programming Documentation & Functions

-> !docs <string> <string> | Search manual pages of; python doc, java doc etc for specific entry, in addition can also search stackoverflow for questions.
-The format of this is <document type i.e javadocs, stackoverflow etc> then <query>
+> !docs '<string>' '<string>' | Search manual pages of; python doc, java doc etc for specific entry, in addition can also search stackoverflow for questions.
+The format of this is '<document type i.e javadocs, stackoverflow etc>' then '<query>'

-> !beautify <string> | Detects and turns code into a nice readable format, it should allow plain text code to be input with beautifier and then will format it with indents and display it as a discord block with the specified language.
+> !beautify '<string>' | Detects and turns code into a nice readable format, it should allow plain text code to be input with beautifier and then will format it with indents and display it as a discord block with the specified language.
 >
 > * It should in additional automatically delete the users message BUT include the name of the user who submitted it.

-> !snippet <string> | Makes a database of snippets, when a snippet is requested paste it to chat, there is some intrested menu capabilities here allowing for displaying and navigating all snippets.
+> !snippet '<string>' | Makes a database of snippets, when a snippet is requested paste it to chat, there is some intrested menu capabilities here allowing for displaying and navigating all snippets.

 ### Maths Tookit

-> !latex <string> | Gives the ability to write LaTeX equations in discord with the bot formatting and uploading it.
+> !latex '<string>' | Gives the ability to write LaTeX equations in discord with the bot formatting and uploading it.

 ### Image Generator Commands